$\mu$-GLANCE: A Novel Technique to Detect Chromatically and Achromatically Lensed Gravitational Wave Signals

 In figure \ref{fig:FAR}, we obtained the FAR for a particular combination of lens parameters and varied the strength of the signal by varying the chirp mass of the compact binary.
 Here we present a few more combinations of the lensing parameters, it shows the confidence at which we are going to detect them.

 We fixed the oscillation parameter $f_0$ since from figure \ref{fig:3} we observed that the residual cross-correlation signal has no direct dependency on the value of $f_0$.
-Therefore, we only varied $a$, $b$, and $k$ to show at what FAR we can detect microlensing events.
+Therefore, we only varied $a$, $b$, and $k$ to show at what FAR we can detect WO microlensing events.

-In figure \ref{fig:b1}, we varied the network matched-filtering SNR and observe the dependency of FAR of the microlensing detection, depending on the values of $a$, $b$, and $k$.
+In figure \ref{fig:b1}, we varied the network matched-filtering SNR and observe the dependency of FAR of the WO microlensing detection, depending on the values of $a$, $b$, and $k$.
 We show on the first pane for $a=1.8$ at $b=0.3$ and $k=0.001$, it shows that close to network SNR of 70, we can have a FAR on at least one detector pair below $10^{-3} per year$.
-For the case considering $a=1.2$, $b=0.3$ and $k=0.001$, the minimum network SNR is still at around 65 to detect a microlensing signal.
+For the case considering $a=1.2$, $b=0.3$ and $k=0.001$, the minimum network SNR is still at around 65 to detect a WO microlensed signal.
 This is because the effect of the strong lensing magnification $a$ has been absorbed in the luminosity distance while performing the parameter estimation for the best-fit.